Structural Systems & Building Methods – Which is Best for Your Self Build?

 The structural system you choose to build your dream home will have implications on practically every level of your project.
 Costs, build speeds, internal layout and energy efficiency are just some of the areas that could be affected, so it’s important to do your research and make an informed decision before drawing up self build plans.

-From the hands-on familiarity of brick-and-block to the ultra-fast build speeds and super-airtightness of structural insulated panels (SIPs), there’s something to savour in every structural system.
+From the hands-on familiarity of brick and block to the ultra-fast build speeds and super-airtightness of structural insulated panels (SIPs), there’s something to savour in every structural system.

 Local planning authorities are usually more concerned with the external look of your home rather than the build system at its heart.
 That’s because, at the end of the day, every new home has to meet Building Regulations – and every structural system is capable of doing so.